 Minnesota Life has the beneficiary information for each certificate holder.
 You can review your designated beneficiary information by logging on to your account on the Minnesota Life website or you may contact their customer service center at 866.881.0631 Monday through Friday from 7 a.m. to 6 p.m.
 CT.
 It's always a good idea to check the beneficiary information periodically to be sure the designation is current.

 Optional Accident and Dismemberment (AD&D) Insurance

-55. Will there be an open enrollment for the optional AD&D life insurance plan during the fall enrollment period?
+55. Will there be an open enrollment for the optional AD&D life insurance plan during the fall annual enrollment period?

 Yes, employees and their qualified dependents may enroll or cancel coverage.
 The options are single or family coverage.

 56. May a spouse, who is also a state or higher education employee, enroll as an employee and as a dependent of the other spouse?